Helping to build long-term resilience for a stronger future.

 People received critical, timely information about Hurricane Maria via Google SOS Alerts

 Google’s commitments supported Puerto Rico in the immediate aftermath of the storm, and helped create long-term resilience for a stronger future.
-Solar, in particular, is an area of opportunity for Puerto Rico, so in support of local installers, Google Project Sunroof made geospatial imagery available to accelerate solar installation coverage and energy resilience.
+Solar, in particular, is an area of opportunity for Puerto Rico and Google Project Sunroof continues to support local installers.